trevordevore/levurehelper-inno_setup/README.md

 To add the inno_setup helper to your application you must download it and add the `inno_setup` folder to your application `helpers` folder.

 Click on the green **Clone or download** button on the GitHub page and select **Download ZIP** from the menu that appears.
-Grab the `inno_setup` folder from the archive and add it to your application `helpers` folder.
+Grab the folder from the archive and rename it to `inno_setup`.
+Add the renamed folder to your application `helpers` folder.

 ## Generating an .iss file when packaging your application